core-wg/transport-indication/draft-ietf-core-transport-indication.md

 (e.g., to access a resource whose indicated transport not supported by the client) it can be practical for the client to use the advertised proxy instead.

-# Transport indication from non-link sources: Service Binding Parameters
+# Service Binding Parameters for CoAP transports

 Discovery mechanisms that exist in DNS {{?RFC9460}}, DHCP, Router Advertisements {{?RFC9463}} or other mechanisms can provide details already that would otherwise only be discovered later through proxy links.
 For when those details are provided in the shape of Service Binding Parameters, this section describes their interpretation in the context of CoAP transport indication.

+\[ The following paragraph is outdated, but its replacement will depend on the outcome of IETF121 discussions. \]

 The subsections in this section are arranged to describe a consistent sequential full picture.
 The capabilities of this big picture are not exercised by any application known at the time of draft publication.